maestre3d/alexandria/docs/Event_guidelines.md

   - Root ID: Aggregation/Entity ID.
   - Span ID: OpenTracing/OpenCensus root span ID.
   - Trace ID: OpenTracing/OpenCensus trace ID.
-  - Operation: Kind of operation to perform.
-(FOO_CREATED, FOO_UPDATED)
+  - Operation: Kind of operation to perform. (e.g. FOO_CREATED, FOO_UPDATED)
   - Backup: Aggregate/Entity's backup for update-like operations.
 This _could_ be skipped.

 If a transaction fails, you _should_ replace the event body with a generic response like this: